maddockz/wikifun/README.md

 ### What is this repository for? ###

-* The ultimate goal is to practice Naive Bayes classification on Wikipedia articles by attempting to classify articles as 'History' or 'Sports' (or neither).
+* The ultimate goal is to practice Naive Bayes classification on Wikipedia articles by attempting to automatically determine from the text of the article whether the topic the article falls in a 'History' category.

-  In the first stage, we clean a dump of a Wikipedia archive and store it in a MySQL database.
+  In the first stage, we extract/transform/load a Wikipedia archive dump into a MySQL database.
+(Since the dump is large, this is time-consuming.)

+  Then a naive bayes model is fit to the data.
+We later shall compare this to a

 * Version 1.0